SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/Graphic_Timetable.md

 To generate the graphic timetable user must follow this steps:

 - To display the graphical timetable, a train must be selected.
-The selected trainrun defines the corridor along which the graphical representation will be created.
+The selected trainrun defines the corridor.
 Thus select a train and then click on the "Graphical Timetable" icon in the menu bar at the bottom.
 - The graphical timetable view will open.

 [2024-01-25-Project_Along_Trainrun_Streckengrafik.webm](https://github.com/SchweizerischeBundesbahnen/netzgrafik-editor-frontend/assets/2674075/212abe60-6cba-4ac9-96b9-93e923022b75)